Irish Defence Forces cap badge

-The Irish Defence Forces Cap Badge (or "FF badge" as it is sometimes called) is common to all services and corps of the Irish Defence Forces.
-Although principally associated with the Irish Army (Defence Force regulations in fact describe it as "the Army Badge") it is also worn by and appears in elements of the insignia of the Naval Service and Air Corps.
+The Irish Defence Forces cap badge (or "FF badge" as it is sometimes called) is common to all services and corps of the Defence Forces of Ireland.
+Although principally associated with the Irish Army (the regulations of the Defence Forces describe it as "the Army Badge"), it is also worn by (and appears in elements of the insignia of) the Naval Service and the Air Corps.

 Origin and early usage

-The badge is said to be designed in 1913 by Eoin MacNeill, a founding member and chairman of the Irish Volunteers, but there is also evidence that points to other origins, notably Canon Peadar O'Leary and The O'Rahilly.
+The badge was designed in 1913 by Eoin MacNeill, a founding member and chairman of the Irish Volunteers, but there is also evidence that points to other origins, notably Canon Peadar Ua Laoghaire and The O'Rahilly.
 Variations existed for territorial commands, but the majority of volunteers wore the Óglaigh na hÉireann badge.
+The "FF" in the centre is an abbreviation of "Fianna Fáil" or "Soldiers of Destiny" was suggested by Canon Peadar Ua Laoghaire as the name of the Volunteers in 1915.
+The Fianna were band of Gaelic warriors in prehistoric Ireland.
+The Fál or "Stone of Destiny" was the coronation stone used for the High King of Ireland.
 It was worn by republicans in the 1916 Easter Rising.
-It was rarely worn by the Irish Republican Army in the War of Independence as doing so could lead to a prison term.
-Eventually the Free State Army adopted the badge for their new uniforms before the Irish Civil War.
+It was rarely worn by the Irish Republican Army in the War of Independence, as doing so could lead to a prison term.
+Eventually, the Free State Army adopted the badge for its new uniforms before the Irish Civil War.

 Description

 Design

-The design of the Army Badge which is prescribed in Defence Force Regulations as follows:
+The design of the Army Badge is prescribed in Defence Force Regulations as follows: